This article explains how to install Grammarly or any other Android keyboard apps on Chrome OS.

-The first step in setting up Grammarly or any other Android keyboard app on your Chromebook is installing the app.
+The first step is setting up Grammarly or any other Android keyboard app on your Chromebook.
 Download and install the app from the Play Store.
 We will use the Grammarly keyboard app as an example for this article.

 Note: Your Chromebook should be in tablet mode for this to work.
 If you have a Pixel Slate, disconnect the keyboard before you start.
 If you have a Pixelbook or any other Chromebook with tablet mode, fold it into tablet mode and proceed.

 Open the app and you will see the Setup Grammarly screen.
 Click Add Grammarly Keyboard

 The Chrome OS Settings app is displayed.
 Under Keyboard apps, enable Grammarly.
 (If you are setting up Gboard, select Gboard here).